 ‘Get to know and have fun with the Games’.
 Covers everything from the vision behind the games to getting tickets, the schedule, emblems, Opening and Closing Ceremonies, Anti-Doping and much more.

 - Lillehammer 2016 Youth Olympic Games

-In February, the Youth Olympic Games will be held in Norway.
+In February, the Youth Olympic Games were held in Norway.
 This is the main site.
-Details about the 2016 Winter Youth Olympic Games, held at the same time, are found here.

 Rio de Janeiro, 2016